Pritchard helps No. 14 Oregon beat Portland State 84-57

 BIG PICTURE

-Portland State will go as far as Woods, the 2018 Big Sky freshman of the year, can take the Vikings under second-year coach Barrett Peery.
+Portland State will go as far as Woods, the 2018 Big Sky freshman of the year, can take the Vikings under second-year coach Barret Peery.

 UP NEXT